 Shopping Muse leverages AI technology to offer users a unique product discovery experience through interactive conversations and personalized product guidance.
-Powered by advanced deep learning, the system engages your users with natural language conversations.
+Powered by advanced transformer and LLM models, the system engages your users with natural language conversations.
 Whether they're searching for specific products, fashion styles, or gifts for special occasions or holidays, Shopping Muse provides tailored suggestions to meet their needs.

 Onboard Shopping Muse